 Education administrator and marketing executive Karen Thomas was born on August 19, 1955 in Newark, New Jersey to Howard and Ruth Young.
-She graduated from Abraham Clark High School in 1973 in Roselle, New Jersey.
-Thomas received her B.S. degree in communications in 1977 from Simmons College (Simmons University) in Boston, Massachusetts and later her M.S. degree in sports and special events marketing in 1989 from New York University.
-In 2008, Thomas received her M.A. degree in educational administration; and, in 2012, her Ed.D. degree, in urban education, graduating magna cum laude, both from Kean University in Union, New Jersey.
+After graduating from Abraham Clark High School in 1973, Thomas received her B.S. degree in communications from Simmons College in Boston, Massachusetts in 1977, and her M.S. degree in sports and special events marketing from New York University in 1989.
+Thomas went on to receive both her M.A. degree in educational administration in 2008 and her Ed.D. degree in urban education in 2012 from Kean University in Union, New Jersey.

 Karen Thomas was interviewed by The HistoryMakers on October 26, 2018.